darvese/gemma-music-blog/content/blog/purpose/index.md

 I wonder if this has happened to others.
 I wonder if it’s happening to someone right now.

-#### What I want for music
+#### Everyone should get to contribute to the conversation about music

-**Everyone should get to contribute to the conversation about music.** Everyone should be able to find a home in it if music is their home.
+Everyone should be able to find a home in it if music is their home.
 This is kind of touching on the discussion about how introverts who have valuable ideas are too often not listened to.
 Perhaps this silencing of introverts is especially concentrated in music communities than it is in other communities.
 Because it seems incomprehensible to our society that music and the enjoyment of music could exist without performance.

 The odd thing is that I've never even seen or heard anyone talk about this anywhere, online or in the non-virtual world.
 Perhaps that’s why I’ve taken so long to do this.